shleen/aides-memoire/FSD.md

 <img src="https://i.imgur.com/o8QQtve.png" width="400">

 ### Competing
 These people prioritise, well, winning.
 They're highly assertive & uncooperative.
-It's very typically characteristic of these people to be largely goal-oriented, without placing much priority on relationships.

-Their assertiveness can, at times, cross the border into aggressiveness & are often perceived as being intimidating.
-Their need to win means that there is typically someone on the corresponding losing end.
+It's very typically characteristic of these people to be largely goal-oriented, with low priority on relationships.
+Their assertiveness can, at times, cross the boundary into aggressiveness.
+This means they are often perceived as intimidating individuals.
+Their need to win means that there is, more often than not, someone on the losing end.

-**+ / -** This conflict resolution style is good when the person's decision is, in fact, the best decision.
-However, this conflict resolution style commonly breeds hostility & resentment.
+**👍🏻 / 👎🏻** This conflict resolution style is good when the person's decision is, in fact, the best decision.
+On the other hand, this conflict resolution style commonly breeds hostility & resentment.

 ### Collaborating
-These people aim to look for a win-win situation in everything.
+These people aim to make all situations into a win-win situation.
 They're highly assertive, but also highly cooperative.
 This style shows a value for goals as well as relationships.

-**+ / -** This conflict resolution is great because at the end of the day everyone gets what they want & theres no hostility.
+**👍🏻 / 👎🏻** This conflict resolution is great because at the end of the day everyone gets what they want & theres no hostility.
 The only downside is that this method takes a lot of time & effort.

 ### Compromising
-Not dissimilar to the collaborative conflict resolution style, people that take to compromise in conflict resolution are very moderate.
+Not dissimilar to the collaborative style just covered, people that take to compromise to resolve conflicts are ..moderate.
 They're moderately assertive, & moderately cooperative.

-Like the collaborative conflict resolution style, these people value goals & relationships.
-However, the way that collaborative resolvers are steadfast in trying to find the best possible solution, these resolvers are willing to give up on some of their own values if that means that others are also willing to give up on some of their values so both parties can meet in the middle.
+These people value both goals & relationships.
+However, the fact that collaborative resolvers are steadfast in trying to find the best possible solution means they'd give up on some of their own values if others are willing to do the same, so that both parties can meet in the middle.

-**+ / -** Relationships are maintained & conflicts are resolved.
+**👍🏻 / 👎🏻** Relationships are maintained & conflicts are resolved.
 However, compromise can mean that the final outcome may be less than ideal.
 Also, this opens up avenues for manipulation.

 ### Avoiding
 These people simply don't want to deal with conflict of any kind.
 They're very unassertive & uncooperative.

-In the face of conflict, they give up their goals easily & remain passive to the situation.
+In the face of conflict, they give up their goals easily & remain largely passive.
 This means that they often end up in lose-lose situations.

-**+ / -** No harm done to relationships, since they simply refuse to partake in conflict resolution.
-However, the conflicts remain unresolved & people thus tend to be perceived as pushovers.
+**👍🏻 / 👎🏻** No harm done to relationships, since they refuse to partake in conflict resolution.
+However, the conflicts remain unresolved & thus they tend to be perceived as pushovers.

 ### Accommodating
 These people are ..afraid to get on people's wrong side.
 They are often highly cooperative to whatever view is presented to them & are very unassertive.
-They prioritise relationships (unlike competing resolvers!).

-Put in the middle of a conflict, they are able to give up on their own goals if it means that others are able to achieve their goals.
+They prioritise relationships over goals.
+Put in the middle of a conflict, they can relinquish their goals if others are then able to achieve their goals.
 This typically manifests as a win-lose situation where the resolver is on the losing end.

-**+ / -** Relationships are kept in top-notch conditions, though it leaves them in a position where they are likely to be taken advantage of.
+**👍🏻 / 👎🏻** Relationships are kept in top-notch conditions, though it leaves them highly susceptible to be taken advantage of.

 # misc.
 Jargon
-Some terms you are likely to come across on your journey through the world of software development.
+Some terms you are likely to come across as you traipse through the world of software development.

 ## Inception Deck
 Your project, in a nutshell.
 It's not a pitch, in that it should cover more than just the flashy bits.
 It's really an attempt to iron out all possible kinks before even encountering them.
 This means deciphering details like..